 - 4 points for being a certified/licensed phlebotomist (must supply proof BEFORE deadline).

 - 0.5 to 2 points(18 possible) each for any successfully completed non-MLT requirement (9 courses - see degree plan - max of 18 points possible).
 2 points per "A", 1 point per "B", 0.5 point per "C".

 - 0.5 to 2 points for successful completion of MLAB 1201 - Intro to Clinical Lab Science.
 2 points for an "A", 1 point for a "B", 0.5 points for a “C”.

 - 2 points (6 possible) for each TSI requirement complete (Math, Reading, Writing) - 6 total points possible.

 Total Points possible (10 + 4 + 18 + 2 + 6) = 40 points.
-Students will be ranked and ELIGIBLE STUDENTS will be offered the chance to interview with the director and instructors.
+Students will be ranked.
+Interviews *may* be conducted if deemed necessary.

 Grade Requirements and Practicum Experiences

-MLT students will also have the opportunity to become certified phlebotomists during their first year of study, if they desire (student must complete required sticks and clinical hours and successfully pass the national certification exam).
+MLT students will also have the opportunity to become certified phlebotomists during their first year of study, if they desire (student must complete required sticks and successfully pass the national certification exam).